-I am a UK theatre artist based in Brighton and the starting process for all work is text written by me.
-I then work with associates and collaborators to bring the piece to fruition.
-The ultimate responsibility for production lies with me.
+I am a UK theatre artist based in Brighton and the starting process for all work is script written by me.

 Creating a performance is about inviting what scares me to introduce itself and hang out for a while.
-It is about exorcising demons but also treating them with compassion along the way.
 In that I follow the advice of Tibetan yogini Machig Labdron;

-"Approach what you find repulsive, help the ones you think you cannot help, and go to the places that scare you"
+"Approach what you find repulsive.....and go to the places that scare you"

-In addition to my performance work I am currently a member of the National Writers group at the Royal Court Theatre London and am completing the first draft of a new play for submission.
+In addition to my performance work I am a member of the National Writers group at the Royal Court Theatre London and am completing the second draft of a new play for submission entitled 'Gentle Angry Women

 I am a qualified, registered and working British Sign Language/English interpreter specialising in performance interpreting.
-Please click on Interpreter in the header bar to see upcoming dates for interpreted performances.
+Please click on Dates in the header bar to see upcoming dates for interpreted performances.